What will certification and membership cost?

 Level 2 – Level 1 members who “have a theological degree” and “hold ordination to the pastoral office by a Christian church.”

-Fellows – Level 2 members who have completed and passed Fellow applications, exam process, and supervision.
+Fellows – Level 2 members who have completed and passed the Fellow Candidate Process.
 For more information on becoming a Fellow, click here.

 Can my spouse and I counsel together for supervision?